Casey Schmitt

-Casey Shawn Schmitt (born March 1, 1999) is an American professional baseball infielder for the San Francisco Giants of Major League Baseball (MLB).
+Casey Shawn Schmitt (born March 1, 1999) is an American professional baseball utility player for the San Francisco Giants of Major League Baseball (MLB).
 Schmitt played college baseball at San Diego State as both a pitcher and a third baseman.
 He was selected in the second round of the 2020 MLB draft by the Giants, and in 2022 he was named a Minor League Baseball Gold Glove, as the best defensive third baseman in the minor leagues.
 He made his MLB debut in 2023.

 Early life

 Schmitt was born to Dan and Tina Schmitt and grew up in San Diego, California.
+He has one older brother named Nick.
 He attended Eastlake High School ('17) in Chula Vista, California, where he played baseball and was captain of the team in his senior year.
 He was Perfect Game Underclass High Honorable Mention in 2015 and 2016, batted .500 as a junior, and was named the 2016 Mesa League Athlete of the Year.
 In 2017 he was named Rawlings/Perfect Game All-America honorable mention, Perfect Game California All-Region First Team, and the third-best outfielder in California.

 College

 Schmitt attended San Diego State University and played college baseball for the San Diego State Aztecs for three seasons as both a relief pitcher with a low-90s fastball and a third baseman.
 As a freshman, he set a school record with an 0.28 earned run average (ERA) and had nine saves and 24 strikeouts in 32 innings pitched.
 He was named a freshman First Team All-American by Baseball America and Collegiate Baseball Newspaper, and was named Mountain West Conference Championships Most Valuable Player.

-As a sophomore Schmitt was named second-team All-Mountain West Conference, after batting .315/.415/.450 in 200 at bats with 42 runs, five home runs, and 36 runs batted in (RBIs). and posting a 3–3 win–loss record with a 3.77 ERA, eight saves, and 44 strikeouts in 43 innings pitched.
+As a sophomore, Schmitt was named second-team All-Mountain West Conference, after batting .315/.415/.450 in 200 at bats with 42 runs, five home runs, and 36 runs batted in (RBIs). and posting a 3–3 win–loss record with a 3.77 ERA, eight saves, and 44 strikeouts in 43 innings pitched.
 After the 2019 season, Schmitt played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League, where he was named a league all-star and the league's playoff most valuable player.

 As a junior in 2020, Schmitt batted .323/.386/.452 with four doubles and two triples in 16 games, while tying for the national lead with six saves, before the season was cut short due to the coronavirus pandemic.
 He was named 2020 All-Mountain West.
 In his college career he played 126 games at third base, 6 games at shortstop, and 2 games at second base while pitching in 45 games (4 as a starter).